 Forward-looking statements are based on our current expectations and assumptions regarding our business, the economy and other future conditions.
 Because forward-looking statements relate to the future, by their nature, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict.
 As a result, our actual results may differ materially from those contemplated by the forward-looking statements.
-Forward-looking statements about, among other things:
+Forward-looking statements in this Quarterly Report include statements about, among other things: